project-zot/project-zot.github.io/docs/user-guides/user-guide-datapath.md

        localhost:5000/alpine:latest \
        oci/images/alpine:latest

-### Copy an OCI image to a private docker registry
+### Copy an OCI image to a private registry

-This example pulls the latest container image for the `alpine` application and stores the image to a local private docker registry.
+This example pulls the latest container image for the `alpine` application and stores the image to a local private registry.

     $ crane --insecure copy \
        alpine:latest \